Below is a very short list of Bible verses that cannot properly be explained outside of the teachings of

 the wilderness, and they died.
 This is bread which comes down from heaven, that a man may eat of it and not

-and the bread which I shall give for the life of the world is my flesh.’
-The Jews then disputed among
+the bread which I shall give for the life of the world is my flesh.’
+The Jews then disputed among themselves,

-themselves, saying, ‘How can this man give us his flesh to eat?’
-So Jesus said to them, “Truly truly, I say to you,
+saying, ‘How can this man give us his flesh to eat?’
+So Jesus said to them, “Truly truly, I say to you, unless you

-unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and
+eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks

-drinks my blood has eternal life, and I will raise him up at the last day.
-For my flesh is food indeed, and my
+my blood has eternal life, and I will raise him up at the last day.
+For my flesh is food indeed, and my blood is

 "Each man’s work will become manifest; for the Day will disclose it, because it will be revealed with fire, and